Collaboration

 We offer professional learning sessions on these approaches, including the supplemental William & Mary units, a 3-step approach to increasing cognitive complexity through Bloom's Taxonomy and Webb's Depth of Knowledge, and online access to vetted websites.

-We are excited to be producing three professional learning videos with the Eyeglue video team that feature differentiation strategies, collaborative teaching strategies, and strategies to form effective collaborative teams.
+We were excited to produce the above professional learning videos with the Eyeglue video team that feature differentiation strategies, collaborative teaching strategies, and strategies to form effective collaborative teams.

 Photo of two teachers collaborating